AlexaH88/anthemology/README.md

 - #### General

-  - Improve Lighthouse SEO score on Play and Sheet Music pages.

-  - Refactor and simplify JavaScript code, to make it easier to read and avoid any possible repetition.

-  - Improve accessibility across the site, including on audio files for the sheet music and the piano, the piano keys, and the sheet music.

-  - Include an alert to users on small devices that landscape mode is the preferred mode to play the piano on.
+  - Expand the song content to include instrumental chords to allow users to play along.

+  - Create an account or profile page for standard users, for them to personalise their account further, with a profile picture for example.
+Allow for the user to edit, and delete their account.

+  - Create a comments feature on the songs to allow for social interaction and the building of a community.

+  - Create a rating feature on the songs to allow for social interaction and the building of a community.

 - #### Navigation Bar

   - Make header invisible on smaller viewports and allow for swipe down or hover to make it appear.

-- #### Play Page
+- #### Songs Page

-  - Include the option to play the piano with the keyboard on Challenge mode.

-  - Include a cursor pointer hover effect for the piano keys to make it clearer to the user that they are clickable.

-  - Include a larger version of the virtual piano, with more notes, for very large screens.

-  - Include several versions of the Challenge to make it more interesting, such as the piano playing an actual, recognisable song, and hard and easy modes.

-  - Include audio sounds for correct and incorrect guesses on the Challenge, to further clarify what has occured to the user.
+  - Create a better way of displaying the songs, especially as the database grows, such as having separate pages each for viewing song titles, artists, and albums or a filter at the top of the page to specify the request.

+  - Avoid showing duplicates of artists, or albums for example in the same list.
+Instead show the name only once, and allow the user to click through to a page for that artist for example with all songs associated with it.
+And from there the song lyrics page can be accessed.

-- #### Sheet Music Page
+- #### Song Lyrics Page

-  - Improve visuals on the iframes, such as colours fitting with the site.

-  - Find another option instead of the iframes altogether as they create bugs when loading and do not work on mobile devices.

-  - Include the sheet music on the Play page above the piano so that users can read and follow it more easily.
-Make it interactive also, scrolling down the page as you play, and highlighting the notes played on the screen.

-- #### The Footer

-  - Add a back to top arrow or button to allow the user to get back to the top of the screen easily.
+  - Implement auto-scrolling on the lyrics, including the option to slow them down or speed them up according to user preference.

 ## __Technologies Used__